 When the nation was founded, it adopted several principles from England.
 One such principle was that the public has a right to every man’s evidence.
 Since then courts have concluded that there are limits to the application of that principle.
-In general, to issue a subpoena duces tecum a law enforcement agency must, while thinking like a reasonable and prudent person, have a reason to believe a crime is occurring or has occurred.
+In general, to issue a subpoena duces tecum a law enforcement agency must while thinking like a reasonable and prudent person, have a reason to believe a crime is occurring or has occurred.
 A court might, upon a proper motion, quash a subpoena duces tecum if the agency did not have the power to issue the subpoena, the materials sought are not relevant to an authorized investigation, and the items sought are not described with particularity and definiteness, as required by the Fourth Amendment of the U.S. Constitution.

 While the law permits law enforcement to broadly draft a subpoena duces tecum to obtain evidence, law enforcement may not use a subpoena duces tecum to go on a fishing expedition.
 The subpoena also cannot be unreasonably broad or lack such specificity that the recipient cannot determine what evidence is sought.
 A subpoena duces tecum also cannot simply seek all documents from a recipient.
-A court might, upon proper motion, quash or modify an unreasonable scope of evidence sought in a subpoena duces tecum.
+A court might, upon proper motion, quash or modify an unreasonable scope of the evidence sought in a subpoena duces tecum.

 Courts have said that what is permissible in a subpoena duces tecum cannot be reduced to a formula.
 Therefore, it is imperative to retain counsel experienced in criminal and civil investigations to navigate the perils you face when you receive subpoena duces tecum from any government agency.
 If you believe you are under federal or state investigation, or if you are an attorney with a client under federal or state investigation, contact the Law Offices of Horwitz & Citro, P.A. immediately.
-Call (407) 901-5852 to request a free initial consultation with an experienced criminal defense lawyer.